wacncontent/CustomizeTool/addCommentOutput/includes/app-service-dotnet-debug-api-app-gen-api-client.md

 	![Add a new Client](./media/app-service-dotnet-debug-api-app-gen-api-client/03-add-azure-api-client-v3.png)

-5. In the **Add Windows Azure API App Client** dialog, perform the following steps:
+5. In the **Add Azure API App Client** dialog, perform the following steps:

 	1. Select the **Download** option.